GreptimeTeam/docs/docs/v0.6/zh/user-guide/operations/region-migration.md

 Region migration allows users to move regions between the Datanode.

 :::warning Warning
-This feature is only available on greptimedb running on cluster mode and
+This feature is only available on GreptimeDB running on cluster mode and
 - Using Kafka WAL
-- Using shared storage (e.g., AWS S3)
+- Using [shared storage](/user-guide/operations/configuration.md#storage-options) (e.g., AWS S3)
 Otherwise, you can't perform a region migration.
 :::